Tuscaloosa in Tuscaloosa County, Alabama — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: Education • Fraternal or Sororal Organizations • Science & Medicine.
 A significant historical year for this entry is 1889.

 Location.
 33° 12.716′ N, 87° 32.818′ W. Marker is in Tuscaloosa, Alabama, in Tuscaloosa County.
-Marker can be reached from Capstone Drive east of Colonial Drive.
+It can be reached from Capstone Drive east of Colonial Drive.
 Building #1027, Oliver-Barnard Hall is located on the Campus of the University of Alabama.
 Touch for map.
 Marker is in this post office area: Tuscaloosa AL 35487, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Site Of Franklin Hall (within shouting distance of this marker); The Little Round House (within shouting distance of this marker); Gorgas House (within shouting distance of this marker); Shockly’s Escort Company Of Cavalry (about 300 feet away, measured in a direct line); Storrs Cadet Troop (about 300 feet away); Amelia Gayle Gorgas (about 300 feet away); Rotunda Plaza (about 300 feet away); The Gorgas-Manly Historic District (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Site Of Franklin Hall (within shouting distance of this marker); The Little Round House (within shouting distance of this marker); Gorgas House (within shouting distance of this marker); Shocklys Escort Company Of Cavalry (about 300 feet away, measured in a direct line); Storrs Cadet Troop (about 300 feet away); Amelia Gayle Gorgas (about 300 feet away); Rotunda Plaza (about 300 feet away); The Gorgas-Manly Historic District (about 300 feet away).
 Touch for a list and map of all markers in Tuscaloosa.

 Credits.
-This page was last revised on July 25, 2018.
+This page was last revised on September 20, 2024.
 It was originally submitted on April 1, 2010, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 1,315 times since then and 26 times this year.
+This page has been viewed 1,938 times since then and 38 times this year.
 Photos: 1, 2. submitted on April 1, 2010, by Timothy Carr of Birmingham, Alabama. • Kevin W. was the editor who published this page.